Mchikky/Project-5/README.md

 # Project 5
-Optimize a store's data management with R or Python
+Optimize store's data management with R or Python

 The 3 Missions are: